-- Scatter 1 Provide participant count and average compensation for all active participants, whether or not participants have account-based benefits (i.e., identical to Scatter 1 in Alternative A). - Scatter 2 Provide participant count and average cash balance account for only those active participants with account-based benefits.
+Scatter 1 - Provide participant count and average compensation for all active participants.
+Scatter 2 - Provide participant count and average cash balance account for only those active participants with account-based benefits.
 If the number of participants with account-based benefits in a bin is fewer than 20, the average account should not be shown even if there are 20 or more active participants in this bin on Scatter 1.